 Even James got hit with the flu bug this past week—not that you would have noticed as he logged 39 minutes and scored 26 points to beat the Pelicans on Monday.

-With the Cavs still owning a four-game winning streak against the Warriors (NBA Finals included), this demotion still feels, in some ways, completely unfair.
+The Cavs still own a four-game winning streak against the Warriors (NBA Finals included), so this demotion feels, in some ways, completely unfair.

 But Golden State's record and net rating are better, and health is a factor.